ChrisKuBa/docker-dynv6-client/README.md

 Field of use: IPV6 only address (with/out a public IPV4 address) with [dynv6](https://dynv6.com/).

-This simple alpine docker container updates the ipv6 address of a dynv6 zone.
+This simple alpine docker container updates the ipv6 address of a dynv6 zone/domain.

 It is recommended using a static Interface-ID (EUI-64-Identifier) if address is used for services and one or many ports must be forward through a firewall or router (see /etc/dhcpcd.conf slaac hwaddr).